-Portrait paintings, when skillfully executed, have the amazing ability to convey not only the exterior likenesses of the sitters, but their interior qualities as well.
+Portrait paintings have the amazing ability to convey not only the exterior likenesses of the sitters, but their interior qualities as well.
 This can be achieved through the artist's judicious choice of pose, setting, dress, props (often symbolic), or color, among many other elements.

 Portraiture is an artistic style that has interested artists throughout human history.
 One of the oldest known portraits in the world comes from Czech Republic, and is roughly 26,000 years old.
 It depicts a woman's face, and was made from mammoth ivory.